About Tesla Remote Meter

 voltage line harness leads must be connected to the

-correct phases.NoteRegardless of the grid type the system is connected to, Tesla Remote Energy Meter must always be connected to L1 and N. If the meter is connected to L2 and/or L3, but not L1, it will not be powered.
+correct phases.NoteRegardless of the grid type the system is connected to, Tesla Remote Meter must always be connected to L1 and N. If the meter is connected to L2 and/or L3, but not L1, it will not be powered.

 - The CTs must be placed around conductors of the correct